Approved by the OHRC January 27, 2011

 In the Ontario Human Rights Code (the Code), sexual harassment is “engaging in a course of vexatious comment or conduct that is known or ought to be known to be unwelcome.”
 In some cases, one incident could be serious enough to be sexual harassment.

 The reference to comment or conduct "that is known or ought reasonably to be known to be unwelcome" means that there are two parts to the test for harassment.
-First, we have to consider if the person doing the harassment knew how their behaviour would be received.
+First, we have to consider if the person carrying out the harassment knew how their behaviour would be received.
 Second, we must consider how someone else would generally feel about the behaviour – this can help us think from the perspective of a person who is being harassed.

 What is gender-based harassment?